 The blog was created to talk about everything and nothing.

-What is covered on the site?
+What is the purpose of this site?

 Where do the items presented come from?

-How can I help you ?
+How can I help you preserve a particular game?

 How is the extraction of the prototypes going?